rfjakob/gocryptfs/Documentation/SECURITY.md

 Every directory gets a 128-bit directory IV that is stored in each directory as `gocryptfs.diriv`.

-File names are encrypted using AES-256-CBC with the directory IV as initialization vector.
+File names are encrypted using AES-256-EME (ECB-Mix-ECB wide-block encryption, see https://github.com/rfjakob/eme for details) with the directory IV as initialization vector.
+EME fixes the prefix leak that occours with CBC encryption.

+![](https://rawgit.com/rfjakob/gocryptfs/master/Documentation/file-name-encryption.svg)

 The Base64 encoding limits the usable filename length to 176 characters.

-![](https://rawgit.com/rfjakob/gocryptfs/master/Documentation/file-name-encryption.svg)